 - 1.7.
 A Service Director has authority to commence any Procurement subject to: - compliance with these CPRs and FPRs, and - having appropriate delegated authority, and - compliance with management processes designed to ensure that proposed projects meet the Council's business needs, and - seeking Value for Money - 1.8.
-These CPRs are a minimum standard and a more prescriptive procurement regime must be followed where this is required by European and UK law and agreements with Grant funding organisations. - 1.9.
-The Head of Procurement, the Head of Legal Services Solicitor to the Council and the Head of Internal Audit may each issue Guidance Notes to aid the interpretation of these CPRs, with the following leading responsibilities:
+These CPRs are a minimum standard and a more prescriptive procurement regime must be followed where this is required by European and UK law and agreements with Grant funding organisations.

-- 1.9.1.
-The Head of Procurement Good Procurement Practice; - Head of Legal Services Solicitor to the Council The EU Procurement Rules and other laws and Corporate Governance; - 1.9.3.
+- 1.9.
+The Head of Procurement, the Solicitor to the Council and the Head of Internal Audit may each issue Guidance Notes to aid the interpretation of these CPRs, with the following leading responsibilities: - 1.9.1.
+The Head of Procurement Good Procurement Practice; - 1.9.2.
+Solicitor to the Council The EU Procurement Rules and other laws and Corporate Governance; - 1.9.3.
 Head of Internal Audit Procurement project related financial management, Best Value and Risk. - 1.10.
-Any dispute concerning interpretation of these CPRs must be referred to the Head of Internal Audit who, in consultation with the Head of Legal Services Solicitor to the Council, may provide clarification and determination. - 1.11.
-Subject to Part 3 of the Council's constitution and without prejudice to the role of the Monitoring Officer or the Chief Finance Officer, the Chief Executive may reassign specific duties delegated in these CPRs to the Head of Procurement, the Head of Internal Audit, the Head of Legal Services, and the Head of Legal Services Solicitor to the Council provided that: - 1.11.1. the post holders to whom these duties are assigned must hold general competencies in respect of: - Public sector procurement in respect of duties reassigned from the Head of Procurement; - Finance in respect of duties reassigned from the Head of Internal Audit; - Law and Court procedure in respect of duties reassigned from Head of Legal Services Solicitor to the Council. - 1.11.2. the same degree of separation of officer responsibility for the duties is maintained.
+Any dispute concerning interpretation of these CPRs must be referred to the Head of Internal Audit who, in consultation with the Solicitor to the Council, may provide clarification and determination. - 1.11.
+Subject to Part 3 of the Council's constitution and without prejudice to the role of the Monitoring Officer or the Chief Finance Officer, the Chief Executive may reassign specific duties delegated in these CPRs to the Head of Procurement, the Head of Internal Audit, and the Solicitor to the Council provided that: - 1.11.1. the post holders to whom these duties are assigned must hold general competencies in respect of: - Public sector procurement in respect of duties reassigned from the Head of Procurement; - Finance in respect of duties reassigned from the Head of Internal Audit; - Law and Court procedure in respect of duties reassigned from Solicitor to the Council. - 1.11.2. the same degree of separation of officer responsibility for the duties is maintained.

 1.12.
-Conflicts of Interest and Integrity:
+Conflicts of Interest and Integrity3: